Tsvetelina Yaneva: 2013 - present: New album and duets

 On 11 June 2015, at a concert on the occasion of the 25th anniversary of the Payner company, Tsvetelina, together with Preslava, Emilia, Desi Slava, Galena and Anelia, presented a new version of the popular folk song Lale li si, zumbul li si, and on 9 July she released a video for this song.
 Before Christmas and New Year, Tsvetelina, together with Galena and Galin, presented the song Koleda (Christmas).
 In 2016, Tsvetelina released a new duet song Pey sirtse (The Heart Sings) together with Galena with the participation of Azis, which topped all pop-folk charts.

 In early 2017, Yaneva promoted her new project entitled "Kill Me".
 In 2018, she released four songs "It was a mistake" in a duet with Denis Teofikov, "Marrakesh" in a duet with Galena, "The end with me" and "Congratulations".
 In Summer 2019, "My Pain" was released.
 Two more songs "Don't Leave Me", in a duet with Fiki, and "The Angel" were also released.
 Towards the end of September 2020, Yaneva released the song "The Minutes" in a duet with the debutant Alexander Robov.
 She started 2021 with "Fight, fight".
 On December 26, the song "Film for Us" was released, which was a duet with Medi.

 Personal life

-Yaneva is in a relationship with politician Delyan Peevski.
+Yaneva was in a relationship with politician Delyan Peevski but now they are separated.
 In July 2017, she became a mother, gave birth to a boy, his name is still unknown, and during pregnancy, she hid this news from fans and the media.